-As far as drawbacks go, I’m nitpicking when I say that there could have been more mesh.
+Regarding drawbacks, I’m nitpicking when I say there could have been more mesh.
 Yeah, there’s 2 large mesh doors and a small window.
 But that limited mesh tends to cut in on picturesque views.

-- Astonishingly budget friendly option doesn’t go cheap on quality
+- The astonishingly budget-friendly option doesn’t go cheap on quality.

-- Weatherproof; proved itself by enduring harsh thunderstorms
+- Weatherproof; proved itself by enduring severe thunderstorms.

-- 8×8’ living space and 7’ height is more than enough for a few campers
+- 8×8’ living space and 7’ height are enough for a few campers.

-- Could use more mesh; not many scenic views
+- It could use more mesh; not many scenic views.

 - Space & comfort (40%) – 9/10, incredible amount of living space